qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 Trouble shooting
 ----------------
+  • Flashing firmware

-  • When you flash your board, suddenly your Unicode doesn't work, or your leds seem to be broken.
+  When you flash your board, suddenly your Unicode doesn't work, or your leds seem to be broken.
 What seems to happen sometimes is that after flashing the value of a user option ends up in a different state than you expected.

+  • Unicode

-  • Unicode is chaos: try going to `_RAR` layer, and hit the Unicode operating system buttons.
+  Unicode is chaos: try going to `_RAR` layer, and hit the Unicode operating system buttons.

+  • Leds

-  • Leds not working: try going to `_RAR` layer, and hit the key MLeds and SLeds, which switch Leds on/off.
+  Leds not working: try going to `_RAR` layer, and hit the key MLeds and SLeds, which switch Leds on/off.

+  • Middle led

-  • Middle led not showing layer: you may have compiled it with speed measuring on at startup.
+  Middle led not showing layer: you may have compiled it with speed measuring on at startup.

+  • Weird layer jumping

-  • You weirdly end up on the `_PAD`, `_FUN` or some other layer while typing ?
-I also sometimes mistype to the `_PAD` layer.
-It seems to be a typing mistake: unnecessary or inaccurately typing on the Shift key.
+  You weirdly end up on the `_PAD`, `_FUN` or some other layer while typing ?
+This is a typing mistake.
+You have to learn that unnecessary pressing of the Shift keys, which on most keyboards and in most applications has no effect, now suddenly does have an effect.

   It should never activate to the layer, if you hit another key to get a capital letter.
 It will always go to a layer, if you hit it by itself.

   It can help to set `_PAD` in numerical mode, so that you will just type some numbers, rather than fly all over the place with arrows and navigation.
 For the `_FUN` layer, you could put it in one stroke mode, to reduce the consequences of the mistake.
+After a while you will likely stop making the mistake.

+  • Difficult/impossible key combinations ?

+  An example of a difficult key combination is: the modifier Control, Shift, or Alt, with media key “volume up” (or down, etc).
+It may work to press and hold “Control” (which should communicate “Control depressed”), then activate `_RAR` layer with the hold key (which communicates nothing to the computer attached to the keyboard), press and let go “volume up” (which should communicate just that), let go of the `_RAR` layer (which again communicates nothing), let go of the Control key (which should communicate “Control released”)..

+  Since this keymap was written on one particular set up, it might be that you run into difficulty with rare key combinations (unknown to the author) which are sometimes used for keyboard shortcuts.
+  If so, you could think of changing the source yourself, contacting the author, or the QMK help system.
+Perhaps we can work out a solution.

 Why you want this layout
 ------------------------